Unit 1 - Practice Quiz

 B. The number of columns

-C. The sum of diagonal elements
+C. The number of rows

-D. The number of rows
+D. The number of non-zero rows in its Echelon form

 11 A set of vectors is linearly dependent if there exist scalars (not all zero) such that: